What Is Time to Value (TTV)?

 How do you measure Time to Value?

 Define a specific value milestone for your product (first report generated, first workflow automated, first integration live).
 Measure the number of days from contract signing to that milestone.
 Track by segment and onboarding model.
+This is a common area of focus for customer success teams working to improve their approach to Time to Value (TTV).

 What is a good Time to Value benchmark?

 It depends on product complexity.
 Simple SaaS tools should target TTV under 7 days.
 Mid-market products with integrations typically aim for 30 days.
 Enterprise platforms with complex implementations may target 60-90 days.
+This is a common area of focus for customer success teams working to improve their approach to Time to Value (TTV).

 How does TTV relate to churn?

 Customers with shorter TTV are significantly less likely to churn in the first year.
 The relationship is well-established across SaaS: the faster a customer sees value, the more likely they are to renew and expand.
+This is a common area of focus for customer success teams working to improve their approach to Time to Value (TTV).